 If a retiree who did not elect a Survivor Option dies before receiving retirement benefits that equal or exceed the balance of the MCA, the retiree's beneficiary is entitled to receive a refund of the remaining retirement contributions plus interest that has accrued to the date of retirement.

-Refunds in the case of death are not initiated through myVRS.
 For details on death payments and for about additional benefits a survivor may be eligible for, see the Death Benefits chapter of the Employer Manual.